AlexGTraining/fdc_guess_numbers_game/README.md

         - print win/lose message after the rounds end
         - print number of attempts the player used
   - Optional: Implement a scoring system that rewards the player with points based on how quickly they guess the correct number
+  - Work with assigned colleagues as a team

 <h3>Technologies allowed</h3>